-US president warns that all areas of the economy, including the National Health Service, must be up for negotiation
+Donald Trump has promised Britain a "phenomenal" trade deal after Brexit, but he warned that all areas of the economy, including the National Health Service (NHS), must be up for negotiation.

 "I think everything with a trade deal is on the table.
 When you're dealing in trade, everything is on the table – so NHS or anything else," the president said during a joint press conference with Theresa May on the second day of his state visit to Britain.